Trek Ride Club App

 Understanding our users

-User personas play a pivotal role in successful product development and marketing strategies.
-These fictional representations of target users helped us gain a deeper understanding of our customer base, allowing us to design products and tailor experiences that meet our users' specific needs and preferences.
-Here, I explored the importance of creating user personas and the benefits they bring to businesses.
+User personas played a pivotal role in our successful product development and marketing strategies.
+These fictional representations of target users helped us gain a deeper understanding of our customer base, allowed us to design products and tailor experiences that met our users' specific needs.

 Step 2

 Where to begin!
-With an app of this size, it was very important to do an extensive amount of research.
+With an app of this size, it was very important to do an extensive amount of research and benchmarking.
 Benchmarking was key in understanding where our competitors stood and to gain some best practices to use.
+I also did a deep dive into what feature sets stood out and what could be prioritized.

 Step 3